veelenga/dotfiles/README.markdown

 Dotfiles
 ========
 This repository includes all of my custom dotfiles.
-It contains a script (bin/restore.sh) to hep with managing and updating your dotfiles.
+It contains a script (bin/restore.sh) to help with managing and updating your dotfiles.

 Using this repo
 ========